fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Pushed Authorization Request (PAR) Response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the verification is successful, the PID/(Q)EAA Issuer MUST provide the response with a *201 HTTP status code*.
+If the verification is successful, the Credential Issuer MUST provide the response with a *201 HTTP status code*.
 The following parameters are included as top-level members in the HTTP response message body, using the ``application/json`` media type as defined in [:rfc:`8259`].

 .. _table_http_response_claim:
 .. list-table::